mansuylab/Steg2026/README.md

 # Steg2026
-This repository contains the bioinformatic workflows and analysis scripts used in Steg et al., Working Title (2026).
+This repository contains the bioinformatic workflows and analysis scripts used in Steg et al., (2026).

 The repository includes: